 Ages 6-9 / 1st-3rd grade

-While academics are very important in the Lower Elementary program at Parkside, we respect and guide the whole child, socially and emotionally, as well as academically.
+- Social-Emotional – We respect and guide the whole child, socially and emotionally, as well as academically.
 Children of this age are constantly formulating what is “right” and “wrong” in addition to testing out various behaviors and friend groups to find a comfortable place in society and the world.
 We provide opportunities for children to grow in these areas by allowing them to work in small groups or with partners and providing freedom to work out problems or challenges that may arise with their friends quickly and in a safe environment.